Two more COVID deaths reported in county

-The county’s death total is now to 323.
-There have been 29 deaths in December after 32 were reported in November and 20 in October.
+The county’s death total is now to 325.
+There have been 31 deaths in December after 32 were reported in November and 20 in October.
+Statewide, December 2021 is now the seventh-deadliest month of the now 22-month pandemic with 10 days left in the month.

 The Health Department also began releasing figures on COVID-19 cases in children, broken down by ages from 0 to 4 and 5 to 18 for the week as well as cumulative since Aug.
 16.